-The 2023 operational MSAA Science items align with the MSAA performance level descriptors through item specifications that provide guidelines for item development.
+- item on the test form reflects expectations not defined in the grade level, and each of the domains in the blueprint is represented by items on the form. - MSAA Science Partners have adopted academic content standards assessed by the MSAA Science, ensuring alignment with the Science Extended Performance Expectations. - The 2024 operational MSAA Science items align with the MSAA performance level descriptors through item specifications that provide guidelines for item development.
 The science items are developed following item specifications for each EPE.
-The item specifications accomplish two purposes: They (1) provide both general and specific guidelines for developing all test items at the grade levels assessed, and (2) describe the test items and provide samples as reference.
+The item specifications accomplish two purposes: They (1) provide both general and specific guidelines for developing all test items at the grade levels assessed, and (2) describe the test items and provide samples as references.
 Sections in the specification documents are dedicated to information about target EPEs, item contexts, variable features, cognitive task levels, use of graphics, item style and format, and general content limits by academic grade-level content target.
 As such, because items are developed from the item specifications, they are aligned to the performance level descriptors.
 There are 12 EPEs, with three levels of items, on the blueprint.
 Each set of PLDs was written specifically for each EPE (12 sets of PLDs in total).
 With the limitation of the current item bank, MSAA Science does not have items aligned to each EPE and PLD combination (144 combinations).
 However, this limitation will be alleviated and addressed in future test development cycles.